Alia Bhatt: Early life and background

-Alia Bhatt was born on 15 March 1993 into the Bhatt family to Indian film director Mahesh Bhatt and actress Soni Razdan.
-Her father is of Gujarati descent and her mother is of Kashmiri Pandit and British German ancestry.
-She holds British citizenship.
+Bhatt was born into the Bhatt family on 15 March 1993 in Bombay (known by Mumbai since 1995), Maharashtra, India.
+She is a daughter of Indian filmmaker Mahesh Bhatt and British actress Soni Razdan.
+Mahesh is of Gujarati descent, while Soni is of Kashmiri-Pandit and German descent.
+Bhatt holds British citizenship.
+She is a granddaughter of producer-director Nanabhai Bhatt.
 She has an elder sister, Shaheen, and two half-siblings, Pooja and Rahul Bhatt.
-Actor Emraan Hashmi and director Mohit Suri are her paternal cousins, while producer Mukesh Bhatt is her uncle.
-She was educated at the Jamnabai Narsee School but dropped out of her twelfth grade to pursue acting.
+Actor Emraan Hashmi and director Mohit Suri are Bhatt's paternal cousins, while producer Mukesh Bhatt is her uncle.
+Educated at the Jamnabai Narsee School in the Mumbai suburb of Juhu, Bhatt dropped out of twelfth grade to pursue acting.

-Describing her childhood, Bhatt has said, "I had a rather grounded and modest upbringing.
+Describing her childhood, Bhatt said, "I had a rather grounded and modest upbringing.
 I didn't get the pleasures that people assume I would've got because I am Mahesh Bhatt's daughter."
-Growing up, she did not share a close bond with her father; Razdan has said that she raised her children mostly as a single parent as her husband did not take much interest in their lives.
-Bhatt has said that as a child, she "didn't miss him as such because I did not really have him", adding that they developed a closer bond only when she became an actress.
+Growing up, Bhatt was not close with Mahesh; Soni has said that she raised her children mostly as a single parent as Mahesh did not take much interest in their lives; Bhatt has said that, as a child, she "didn't miss him as such because I did not really have him", adding that they developed a closer bond only when she became an actress.

-Bhatt aspired to act from a young age, and has said that she first realised it while rehearsing for the school choir in kindergarten.
+Bhatt aspired to act from a young age, saying that she first realised her interest while rehearsing for the school choir in kindergarten.
 She soon began dance lessons at Shiamak Davar's institute.
-Her first acting role was at age five in her father's production venture Sangharsh (1999), in which she briefly played the younger version of Preity Zinta's character.
-Talking about her experience, she later remarked, "I don't remember much of the shoot.
-I would go to the sets only for the food".
-At age nine, she auditioned for a role in Sanjay Leela Bhansali's film Black (2005), but did not get the part.
-Three years later, Bhansali cast a then-12-year old Bhatt opposite a then-20-year old Ranbir Kapoor to make their debuts in his film Balika Vadhu, but the film was shelved.
+Bhatt's first acting role was at the age of five in Mahesh's production venture Sangharsh (1999), in which she briefly played the younger version of Preity Zinta's character.
+Talking about her experience, Bhatt later remarked that she did not remember much of it.
+At the age of nine, she auditioned for a role in Sanjay Leela Bhansali's film Black (2005), but did not get the part.
+Three years later, Bhansali cast Bhatt opposite Ranbir Kapoor, ten years her senior, to make their debuts in the former's film Balika Vadhu, which was shelved.